openstack/keystone/doc/source/contributor/database-migrations.rst

     only two Alembic branches, the *expand* branch and the *contract* branch, and data migration operations have been folded into the former

+.. versionchanged:: 24.0.0 (Bobcat)

+   Added support for auto-generation of migrations using the ``keystone.common.sql.migrations.manage`` script.

 Starting with Newton, keystone supports upgrading both with and without downtime.
 In order to support this, there are two separate branches (all under ``keystone/common/sql/migrations``): the *expand* and the *contract* branch.